-This Agreement ("Agreement") is made and entered into by and between CATHOLIC COMMUNITY SERVICES OF SOUTHERN ARIZONA, INC., an Arizona non-profit corporation ("CCSSA"), PIMA COUNTY, a political subdivision of the State of Arizona ("County"), and the SUPERIOR COURT OF ARIZONA FOR PIMA COUNTY (the "Court").
+This Agreement ("Agreement") is made and entered into by and between CATHOLIC COMMUNITY SERVICES OF SOUTHERN ARIZONA, INC., an Arizona non-profit corporation ("CCSSA"), and PIMA COUNTY, a political subdivision of the State of Arizona ("County").

 1. Background and Purpose.